tesseract-ocr/tesseract/CONTRIBUTING.md

 * You have problems using Tesseract and need some help.
 * You have problems installing the software.
 * You are not satisfied with the accuracy of the OCR, and want to ask how you can improve it.
 Note: You should first read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) wiki page.
-* You are trying to train Tesseract and you have a problem and/or want to ask a question about the traing process.
+* You are trying to train Tesseract and you have a problem and/or want to ask a question about the training process.
 Note: You should first read the **official** guides [[1]](https://github.com/tesseract-ocr/tesseract/wiki/tesstrain.sh) or [[2]](https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract) found in the project wiki.
 * You have a general question.

 An issue should only be reported if the platform you are using is one of these: